flurdy/blog/_drafts/degoogling.md

 ## Regoogling myself

-At the same time I am reducing my exposure to Google I am starting to use some of their other services more.
+At the same time as I am reducing my exposure to Google I am starting to use some of their other services more.

 #### GCP